nikolamitevffw/parallel-execution-of-behat-command/README.md

 {profile} and {folder/file.feature} are entered from the user alongside with the number of process he/she wants to run with the command.

-For compilation of the program should be used the following command line:
+For compilation of the program should be used one of the following command line.

+* When using process to handle command execution: g++ -std=c++11 ParallelExecutionOfCommands.cpp

-g++ -std=c++11 ParallelExecutionOfCommands.cpp
+* When using threads to handle command execution: g++ -std=c++11 ParallelExecutionOfCommands.cpp -pthread